Pecan Chocolate Meringue Cookies are crunchy on the outside, chewy on the inside and so delicious! I dare you to eat just one! Easy and gluten free.

 Instructions

-- Separate your egg while it's cold, placing the egg white in a medium bowl.
-(Reserve the yolk in a separate container, cover it and refrigerate for another use.)
+- Separate the egg while it's cold, placing the egg white in a medium bowl.
+(Reserve the yolk in a separate container, cover it and refrigerate it for another use.)
+If possible, let the egg white sit at room temperature for 30 minutes so it'll be easier to beat into a meringue.

-- Coarsely chop your pecans and set them aside.
+- Coarsely chop the pecans and set them aside.

-- Add your cream of tartar and salt to the egg white.
+- Add the cream of tartar and salt to the egg white.
+Steady the bowl by placing a dish towel underneath it so it doesn't slide.
 Mix with an electric hand mixer, using a whisk attachment, if you have one.
 (A stand mixer doesn't work well for such a small amount.)
 Mix just until it is very frothy and starting to come together.

-- Gradually add your brown sugar, mixing after each addition and scraping down the sides of your bowl as needed.
-(It helps to place your bowl on top of a kitchen towel to prevent sliding.)
+- Gradually add the brown sugar, mixing after each addition and scraping down the sides of the bowl as needed.

-- Add your vanilla and ½ teaspoon cocoa.
-Beat again on high speed, until the mixture is thick and stiff, similar to marshmallow fluff.
-(See the photo in the post.)
-It's okay if the meringue peaks fall over and aren't super stiff; mine never reach that stage.)
+- Add the vanilla and ½ teaspoon cocoa.
+Beat on low for about 30 seconds to mix, then on high speed, until the mixture is thick and stiff.
+It could take 5-7 minutes.
+It's okay if the meringue peaks slightly fall over when you lift the beater out of the bowl.

-- Stir your chopped pecans into the meringue.
+- Use a spoon to stir the chopped pecans into the meringue.
 Using a scoop or two teaspoons (one to scoop, one to scrape), place walnut-sized mounds of meringue onto your pans, at least 1 ½ inches apart.
 You should be able to fit a dozen on one large sheet pan.

-- Remove the cookies from the oven and sprinkle some cocoa on top of them by placing a bit of cocoa in a fine-mesh strainer and gently shaking it over the cookies.
+- Remove the cookies from the oven.
+Sprinkle the remaining cocoa on them by placing ½ teaspoon of cocoa in a fine-mesh strainer and gently shaking it over the cookies.
 While the cookies are still warm, carefully transfer them to a wire cooling rack.

 Nutrition